Sivagamiyin Sapatham: Characters

 Ranjani is the original name of the Kabaligai, she was so much in love with Naganandhi and gave up her beauty and normal life to become a Kabaligai, Kabaligars are the people who practice Endocannibalism, The kabaligi killed Kannapiran to facilitate Naganandhi forcefully control Sivagami and flee out of the palace(the place were Sivagami was kept in captivity) through a secret passage in the well at the backyard.
 Ranjani's love for Naganandhi was so blind, despite knowing Naganandhi's intentions to cheat, she sacrificed her life by obeying to the commands of Naganandhi.

+Digital Availability

+The original serialized version of Sivagamiyin Sapatham, as published in Kalki magazine, has been fully digitized by Raja Illam Media.
+This edition preserves the original chapter layout and the historical narrative of 7th-century South India, providing readers with an experience faithful to the initial publication.
+The complete digitized version is freely accessible online here.